KDE/documentation-develop-kde-org/source/style/icon.rst

 -------

 Icons are pictorial representations of functions and objects.
-Icons are important not for aesthetic reasons as part of the visual identity of a program, and also for utilitarian reasons.
+Icons are important not only for aesthetic reasons as part of the visual identity of a program, but also for utilitarian reasons.
 They are a shorthand for conveying meaning that users perceive almost instantaneously.
 Well-designed icons improve the visual communication and strongly impact users' overall impression of visual design.
 Icons are space-saving